The Best Gluten-Free Sliced Breads: 2017

 Even gluten-free folks still love bread, and now most of us buy it ready-made rather than baking ourselves.
 The Gluten Free & More team tasted and tested dozens of packaged gluten-free breads - here's how they stack up.

-In a recent Gluten Free & More survey, we found that over 80 percent of our readers purchase packaged bread at least once a month.
+In a recent Gluten Free & More survey, we found that over 80 percent of our readers purchase packaged sandwich bread at least once a month.
 Almost 50% purchase it once a week or more.
 Most of us now buy packaged bread regularly.

-About half of those surveyed said they’ve tried to make a loaf at home—but only half liked the outcome.
+About half of those surveyed said they’ve tried to make a gluten-free loaf at home—but only half liked the outcome.
 Those who don’t make their own bread either don’t know how or think it’s too much work.

 Compare packaged gluten-free white bread brands here: